Texas’s Opioid Settlements

 Public Input

-Not… yet? (not required, but see Texas Opioid Abatement Council’s intent to solicit public input on an “ongoing basis”)
+Not… yet? (not required, but see Texas Opioid Abatement Council’s to solicit public input on an “ongoing basis”)

 No opportunities available (not required)